Brotherhood (American TV series): Season 1: 2006

 Michael helps Declan dispose of a body after Declan's partner unwittingly shoots an undercover FBI agent.
-Eileen's drug use intensifies and she is arrested for erratic behavior; Pete also gives in to his addiction and Michael takes him to Alcoholics Anonymous.
-Tommy's eldest daughter Mary Rose is caught trying some of her mother's drugs by Michael and he gives her a job in his store to keep an eye on her.
+Eileen's drug use intensifies and she is arrested for erratic behavior; Pete also gives in to his addiction, and Michael takes him to Alcoholics Anonymous.
+Michael catches Tommy's eldest daughter Mary Rose trying some of her mother's drugs, and he gives her a job in his store to keep an eye on her.
 Pete and Eileen realize their common ground.

 A bus crash on the way back from a football game leaves several residents of "The Hill" dead.
 The accident was caused by the suicide of Freddie Cork's son, who was openly homosexual.
 Michael uses this information to manipulate Freddie.
 Freddie pressures Tommy into ensuring that his son receives a Roman Catholic requiem mass.
-Carl is also killed and Eileen resolves to atone for her sins.
-Marty Trio's wife is also killed and he finally decides to work with the police.
+Carl is also killed, and Eileen resolves to atone for her sins.
+Marty Trio's wife is also killed, and he finally decides to work with the police.

-Neil Caffee arrives in town and Michael and Tommy form an uneasy alliance to get rid of their father.
+Neil Caffee arrives in town, and Michael and Tommy form an uneasy alliance to get rid of their father.
 Rose confronts Michael about how he makes his living.
 Tommy discovers that his daughter has been working for Michael, ending their period of cooperation.
 Everyone in "The Hill" attends a big Irish wedding, as Tommy Caffee tries to avoid a legal trap set up by an ambitious U.S. Attorney, who has promised him immunity if he will testify about Michael's dealing with Freddie.
 He must also protect his brother from being whacked by Moe Riley, who has been released from prison and is out for revenge.
 Declan finds his partner may be a dirty cop and must decide where his loyalty lies.
 He blames Michael for making him "go bad" and pistol whips him.

 The titles of all episodes in this season are from religious texts.